kieran-lawrence/improved-obsidian/README.md

 # Improved Obsidian

+## Note: This is a WIP, still ironing out some kinks for 1.21 but aim to have both Forge and Fabric up and running shortly!

 Improved Obsidian was created because vanilla Minecraft has little to no use for Obsidian.

 It was on this thought I built Improved Obsidian, to enhance Minecraft by adding a vanilla-like experience but with lots of cool additions.